prodirus/tgstation/jollystation_modules/README.md

 ## ...custom things to vendors:

-Uhhhhhhhh...
-Unless someone forgot to update this section of the README, the easy way to add contents to pre-existing vendors isn't implemented yet.
-Go yell at the coder monkeys to do it.
+Go to `jollystation_modules/code/modules/vending/_vending.dm` and use the template provided to add or remove items from vendors.
+Follow the provided template there.

 ## ...defines: